relsqui/mtgcorpus/README.md

 Finally, `summarize.py` takes an entire CONLLized set file and groups card names by the syntax of sentences in their rules.
 When doing this, you'll want to have used the -s (split into sentences) and probably -q (squelch non-rules text) options to `mtgcorpus.py` (see above).

 A card as complex as Archangel Avacyn will appear many places in the summary output, but here's one example.
-This is the line that on Avacyn contains "Flying, vigilance" but on Felidar Sovereign is "Vigilance, lifelink," on Ghostly Sentinel is "Flying, vigilance," and so on.
+This is the line that on Avacyn contains "Flying, vigilance" but on Goldnight Castigator is "Flying, haste" and on Werewolf of Ancient Hunger is "Vigilance, trample."

+The first number is how many sentences on cards have this syntax.
+The second is how many tokens are in the sentence. ("Sentence" here means either a single standalone line, as in this case, or one of several parts of a line which are terminated by periods.)

 ```
-15      NN , NN <Felidar Sovereign> <Ghostly Sentinel> <Akoum Firebird> <Woodland Wanderer> <Misthoof Kirin> <Shieldhide Dragon> <Dragonlord Dromoka> <Dragonlord Kolaghan> <Steppe Glider> <Tajuru Pathwarden> <Stormchaser Mage> <Eagle of the Watch> <Archangel Avacyn> <Goldnight Castigator> <Werewolf of Ancient Hunger>
+3       3       NN , NN <Archangel Avacyn> <Goldnight Castigator> <Werewolf of Ancient Hunger>
 ```

 # usage